-In Q1 2020 SLF reported net income of CAD391 million, a 37% decrease from Q1 last year on the impact of equity markets, an increase in provisions and losses on seed investments.
-Management noted a focus on non-payroll related expenses such as travel, consulting and project spend to save costs going forward.
-SLA achieved a 7.8% five-year average return on capital (2015-2019).
-This historical performance is modestly below the lower end of our expectations (8 to 12%) for the Aa category.
+In 2020 SLF reported net income of CAD2.4 billion, an 8% decrease from 2019 on higher experience losses and negative ACMA impacts.
+SLA achieved a 7.3% five-year average return on capital (2016-2020).
+This historical performance is below the lower end of our expectations for the Aa category (8% to 12%).
+Low interest rates and market volatility will pressure insurance and asset management earnings, however the company is consolidating its real estate footprint and simplifying its organizational structure to improve efficiency.
 Part of parent SLF's U.S. business is written out of SLA's U.S. branch, which has been the predominant piece of the SLF U.S. segment reported in the SLA financial statements prior to the Assurant acquisition, which added critical mass to the U.S. segment.
 The other business units include International Hubs, which was combined with the Hong Kong business in Q1 2020 and offers products to high net worth clients in international markets, and in-force management.